ankit-ios/StockTracker/README.md

 ## API Details

-This is using public apis.
-Here is website detail.
+This App is using public stock apis.
+Find the api details by following link:

 Website: https://site.financialmodelingprep.com/developer/docs